PX4/PX4-Autopilot/nuttx/configs/ea3131/README.txt

   1. The CodeSourcery GNU toolchain,
   2. The devkitARM GNU toolchain,
-  3. Raisonance GNU toolchain, or
+  3. Raisonance GNU toolchain,
-  4. The NuttX buildroot Toolchain (see below).
+  4. The NuttX buildroot Toolchain (see below), or
+  5. Any generic arm-none-eabi GNU toolchain.

   All testing has been conducted using the NuttX buildroot toolchain.
 However, the make system is setup to default to use the devkitARM toolchain.
 To use